 A simple history and physical exam may be all that is needed to diagnose a case of the holiday blues.
 Your health-care professional may perform lab tests or other tests to rule out any medical conditions that may be causing your symptoms.
 Likewise, a full history of your symptoms is likely to provide clues that can help distinguish a mild case of the holiday blues from SAD or a more serious and chronic depressive disorder.

-What is the treatment for holiday depression and stress?
+What is the treatment for holiday depression, anxiety, and stress?

 Those suffering from any type of holiday depression or stress may benefit from increased social support during this time of year.
 For uncomplicated holiday blues, improvement may be found by finding ways to reduce the stresses associated with the holiday, either by limiting commitments and outside activities, making arrangements to share family responsibilities such as gift shopping and meal preparation, agreeing upon financial limits for purchases, or taking extra time to rest and rejuvenate.